dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 1. You have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).
 2. You have set up a [production](https://docs.getdbt.com/docs/deploy/deploy-environments#set-as-production-environment) deployment environment for each project you want to explore, with at least one successful job run.
-3. You have admin permissions in dbt Cloud to edit project settings or production environment settings.
+3. You have [admin permissions](/docs/cloud/manage-access/enterprise-permissions) in dbt Cloud to edit project settings or production environment settings.
 4. Use Snowflake or BigQuery as your data warehouse and can enable query history permissions or work with an admin to do so.
 (Support for additional data platforms coming soon)

 ## Credential permissions

-This section of the document explains the permissions and steps you need to enable and view model query history in dbt Explorer.
+This section explains the permissions and steps you need to enable and view model query history in dbt Explorer.

 The model query history feature uses the credentials in your production environment to gather metadata from your data warehouse’s query logs.
 This means you may need elevated permissions with the warehouse.
 Before making any changes to your data platform permissions, confirm the configured permissions in dbt Cloud: